Photography provided by Lauren Schulte of @TheBiteSizePantry.

 - Put a tight lid on the pot and allow to rest for 15–20 minutes.
 Carefully remove the Bockwurst with tongs, being mindful not to split the skin.

-- The Bockwurst will be fully cooked when the internal temperature of the meat registers at 165˚F. If you notice the Bockwurst casing beginning to split during the cooking process, quickly lower the heat.
+- The Bockwurst is fully cooked when the internal temperature registers at 165˚F. If you notice the Bockwurst casing beginning to split during the cooking process, quickly lower the heat.

 Tom’s Tip: Finish the Bockwurst by browning it in a pan (butter optional) to create a slightly crisp texture.